Our Principal Attorneys

 Mr. Vagianelis also has experience with payment-in-lieu-of-tax (PILOT) agreements, Real Property Tax Law Section 581-a matters, Article 78 proceedings, zoning enforcement and administration, the creation of municipal water and sewer districts, the creation of redevelopment companies under the Private Housing Finance Law, federal low-income and historic tax credit enhanced financings, tax-exempt bond financings, state-assisted financings and condominium offerings.

-John F. Hayko is a graduate of The University of Notre Dame (double B.A., 1984) and Albany Law School (J.D., 1987, cum laude).
+John F. Hayko, of Counsel, is a graduate of The University of Notre Dame (double B.A., 1984) and Albany Law School (J.D., 1987, cum laude).
 He was admitted to practice in New York State and the U.S. District Court for the Northern District of New York in 1988.
 John is a member of the New York State Bar Association (including the Elder Law and Special Needs Section) and the Albany County Bar Association and presently serves on the board of directors of The South End Improvement Corporation, a not-for-profit neighborhood preservation corporation.
 He is also a member of Metroland Business Executives and Business Networks International (BNI), Albany Metro Chapter.

 Between 1992 and 2016, John was a partner/member of Mancini and Hayko, P.C., formerly located at the intersection of Western Avenue and State Farm Road in Guilderland, and had the pleasure and honor of practicing law with a virtual icon of Guilderland, Ralph G. Mancini, who passed away in late 2015.
 John continues to serve clients Ralph assisted and represented over the course of his fifty-three year law career.